danbev/learning-iot/notes/bluetooth.md

 Notice that we passed a config parameter of `.` which will pick up the configuration file `config_db.json`.
 This file describes the mesh network which is called a Mesh Object.
+We will be `mesh-cfgclient` which will communicate with this daemon.

 Next, we can start a ble mesh example:
 ```console